arikunco/GrabSafety/README.md

 Just simply open html file (precisely this file: Grab_Safety.nb.html)

 # How to run this code?
-Just simply use R Studio + R, and please extract the dataset under dataset folder you should create first with the following folder hierarchy.
+1. Open Grab_Safety.Rproj and Just simply use R Studio + R.
+2. Extract the dataset under dataset folder you should create first with the following folder hierarchy.
+- dataset/safety/features/...

-- dataset/safety/features
+- dataset/safety/labels/...
-- dataset/safety/labels
+- dataset/safety/datadictionary.xls
+3. Open .Rmd file

 I did not put the dataset because of the size of the dataset (>800MB upon compressing).